LiamCurmideGray/mobile-single-sign-on/README.md

 ## Project Creators

-This project was created by Team B for Mobile - Device Programming SSO
+This project was created by Team 2 for Mobile - Device Programming SSO

 Creators:

  - **Liam Curmi de Gray** - SSO Lead Coordinator
- - **Mark Xuereb** - Team B TUG Test Lead Developer
+ - **Mark Xuereb** - Team 2 TUG Test Lead Developer
- - **Nina Musumeci** - Team B Director
+ - **Nina Musumeci** - Team 2 Director
- - **Stefano Schembri** - Team B Grip Strength Test Lead Developer
+ - **Stefano Schembri** - Team 2 Grip Strength Test Lead Developer

 ## Purpose for SSO Lecture
 Throughout this lecture the main scope to teach will to teach you how to create the following: